mekowalski/react-photos-app/NOTES.md

 - Issue network request from Photos application

 [x] Implement Axios
-[] Modify onSearchSubmit to call Axios function
+[x] Modify onSearchSubmit to call Axios function
-[] Use Axios and Unsplash doc to make request to API [] Console log some images
+[x] Use Axios and Unsplash doc to make request to API [x] Console log some images
+[] How to get data out of request
+[] Render list of images